phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 To avoid unnecessarily disabling interrupts, we early return if the `wake_queue` is not empty.
 Otherwise, we disable interrupts and check the `wake_queue` again.
 If it is still empty, we use the [`enable_interrupts_and_hlt`] function to enable interrupts and put the CPU to sleep as a single atomic operation.
 In case the queue is no longer empty, it means that an interrupt woke a task between the first and the second check.
 In that case, we enable interrupts again and directly continue execution without executing `hlt`.

 Now our executor properly puts the CPU to sleep when there is nothing to do.
-We can see that the QEMU process as a much lower CPU utilization when we run our kernel using `cargo xrun` again.
+We can see that the QEMU process has a much lower CPU utilization when we run our kernel using `cargo xrun` again.

 #### Possible Extensions

 Our executor is now able to run tasks in an efficient way.
 It utilizes waker notifications to avoid polling waiting tasks and puts the CPU to sleep when there is currently no work to do.
 However, our executor is still quite basic and there are many possible ways to extend its functionality:

 - **Scheduling:** We currently use the [`VecDeque`] type to implement a _first in first out_ (FIFO) strategy for our `task_queue`, which is often also called _round robin_ scheduling.
 This strategy might not be the most efficient for all workloads.
-For example, it might make sense to prioritize latency-critical tasks or task that do a lot of I/O. See the [scheduling chapter] of the [_Operating Systems: Three Easy Pieces_] book or the [Wikipedia article on scheduling][scheduling-wiki] for more information.
+For example, it might make sense to prioritize latency-critical tasks or tasks that do a lot of I/O. See the [scheduling chapter] of the [_Operating Systems: Three Easy Pieces_] book or the [Wikipedia article on scheduling][scheduling-wiki] for more information.
 - **Task Spawning**: Our `Executor::spawn` method currently requires a `&mut self` reference and is thus no longer available after starting the `run` method.
 To fix this, we could create an additional `Spawner` type that shares some kind of queue with the executor and allows task creation from within tasks themselves.
 The queue could be for example the `task_queue` directly or a separate queue that the executor checks in its run loop.
 - **Utilizing Threads**: We don't have support for threads yet, but we will add it in the next post.
 This will make it possible to launch multiple instances of the executor in different threads.
 The advantage of this approach is that the delay imposed by long running tasks can be reduced because other tasks can run concurrently.
 This approach also allows it to utilize multiple CPU cores.
 - **Load Balancing**: When adding threading support, it becomes important how to distribute the tasks between the executors to ensure that all CPU cores are utilized.
 A common technique for this is [_work stealing_].